utah-cs4470-sp23/class/assignment3/README.md

 5. Implement an optional debug mode in your compiler where it prints details about what it is thinking about at various stages of the compilation job.

+## CHECKIN Due February 26

+The checkin part of this assignment is intended to assist you in eliminating as many bugs as possible in your name resolution, type checking, and flattening code before you move on to code generation.

+This checkin will be very much like the handin part of Assignment 2, in the sense that you will emit s-expressions representing your parse tree.
+There will be two differences.
+First, the code you print will need to be typechecked and decorated with type information, as described below.
+Second, the code you print will have been flattened.
+Your typechecked, flattened s-expression output will be compared against ours and any differences flagged.

+## HANDIN Due March 5